-As specified in the section addressing section 110(a)(2)(C), WDNR also retains both the legal authority and adequate personnel to permit GHG emitting sources at the appropriate Federal tailoring threshold.
+As specified in the section addressing Section 110(a)(2)(C), the WDNR also retains both the legal authority and adequate personnel to permit GHG emitting sources at the appropriate federal tailoring threshold.

-With respect to the requirements of section 128, WDNR notes that our Natural Resources Board does not generally approve enforcement or permit orders.
-However, there are rules that explicitly address conflict of interest.
-Of note, Chapter 19 of the Wisconsin State Rules, "General Duties of Public Officials" part 46 is the provision that would address conflict of interests over public officials, which would include the Natural Resources Board.
+With respect to the requirements of Section 128, the WDNR notes that the Wisconsin Natural Resources Board (NRB) does not generally approve enforcement or permit orders.
+Therefore, only the second requirement of Section 128 applies to Wisconsin.
+Rules that apply to the Wisconsin NRB can be found in s.
+15.34, Wis.
+Stats.
+Wisconsin Statute Chapter 19, "General Duties of Public Officials" contains provisions, specifically in s.
+19.46, 19.47, and 19.48, Wis.
+Stats., that address conflict of interest over public officials, which would include the NRB.

-- 7. Section 110(a)(2)(F): Stationary source monitoring and reporting "each such plan shall [...] require, as may be prescribed by the Administrator: - (i) the installation, maintenance, and replacement of equipment, and the implementation of other necessary steps, by owners or operators of stationary sources to monitor emissions from such sources, - (ii) periodic reports on the nature and amounts of emissions and emissionsrelated data from such source
+7. Section 110(a)(2)(F): Stationary source monitoring and reporting "each such plan shall [...] require, as may be prescribed by the Administrator:

+(i) the installation, maintenance, and replacement of equipment, and the implementation of other necessary steps, by owners or operators of stationary sources to monitor emissions from such sources,

+(ii) periodic reports on the nature and amounts of emissions and emissions-related data from such source